subvisual/subvisual.com/src/posts/2016-11-18-the-trail-behind-me/index.md

 ---
+highlight: false
-path: /117-the-trail-behind-me/
+path: 117-the-trail-behind-me
-title: "The Trail Behind Me"
+title: The Trail Behind Me
+categories:
+  - inside-subvisual
 author: pedro-costa
 date: 2016-11-18
 cover: cover.jpg
+intro: It has already been a year since my first day at Subvisual.
+I was no stranger to working with this team then.
+I made a point of joining the RubyConf Portugal organisation team ever since the idea first came up and I've been involved in all the meetups and activities that I could.
+Nonetheless, I thought a recap of the events, both those that led me here and those since I've been here, would be a fit way to celebrate the achievement.
 tags:
   - general
-intro: "It has already been a year since my first day at Subvisual.
-I was no stranger to working with this team then.
-I made a point of joining the RubyConf Portugal organisation team ever since the idea first came up and I've been involved in all the meetups and activities that I could.
-Nonetheless, I thought a recap of the events, both those that led me here and those since I've been here, would be a fit way to celebrate the achievement."
 ---

 It has already been a year since my first day at Subvisual.
 I was no stranger to working with this team then.
 I made a point of joining the RubyConf Portugal organisation team ever since the idea first came up and I've been involved in all the meetups and activities that I could.
 Nonetheless, I thought a recap of the events, both those that led me here and those since I've been here, would be a fit way to celebrate the achievement.